SiulRek/ImageMLResearch/docs/source/research.rst

 ----

-For recap here all the methods are listed below:
+For recap, here are all the methods included in the ``Researcher`` class:

 - `load_dataset() <DataHandler_load_dataset>`
 - `prepare_datasets() <DataHandler_prepare_datasets>`